MarcusAfolabi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. Every addition to true knowledge is an addition to human power
 8-true_knowledge: Bash script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+9. Divide and rule
+9-divide_and_rule: Bash script that prints the result of POWER divided by DIVIDE